 These will be awarded across the country, in partnership with leading music venues and organisations and will cover a range of musical styles.

-The 2018 Emergent commission opportunities are now open.
+The 2018 Emergent commission opportunities have now been awarded.
+Find out more

 ‘Emergent: Music Legacy Trainees’ will provide paid ‘on the job’ training opportunities for six emerging Disabled musicians per year.